bashmills/gevm/README.md

 ### Linux

-You can use the very basic helper install script to download and install the Linux binary:
+You can use the very basic helper install script to download and install the binary:

 ```
 curl -o- https://raw.githubusercontent.com/bashidogames/gevm/master/install.sh | bash